rust-embedded/book/src/peripherals/using-interior-mutability.md

 The question is, which one would run?
 It's not obviousy just looking at a code.
 Perhaps it depends on the order or execution, which would be guaranteed _if_ there's only one active execution at a time.

-You may think that because you're in an embedded programming land and you only have single core, you don't have to think about race condition, but even with a single core CPU without making any thread, you may have interrupts and those interrupt requests may access the shared mutable variable `flag`.
-The issue here is that the compiler cannot prohibit you from taking multiple mutable reference to the shared mutable variable at compile time, especially since it does not know about the order of executions of threads or interrupts, for example.
+You may think that because you're in an embedded programming context and you only have a single core, you don't have to think about race conditions, but even with a single core CPU without making any threads, you may have interrupts and those interrupt requests may access the shared mutable variable `flag`.
+The issue here is that the compiler cannot prohibit you from taking multiple mutable reference to the shared mutable variable at compile time, especially since it does not know about the order of execution of threads or interrupts, for example.

 Also, the use of `static mut` variables _might_ be deprecated in the future.
-There's a strong indication of this and having the usage `deny` by default since Rust 2024 is one of them.
+An indication is that since Rust 2024, references to static mutable variables are lint-denied by default.

 ## So what is interior mutability?

-Interior mutability is a way to "trick" the borrow checker to mutate a borrowed reference `&foo` (notice the lack of `&mut`).
+Interior mutability is a way around the borrow checker to mutate a borrowed reference `&foo` (notice the lack of `&mut`).
 This is basically us saying to the compiler "I'm going to mutate the shared reference anyway, please don't stop me.".

-Of course, mutating something that is borrowed in other places are undefined behaviors (UB), yet there is a way of doing so, using an `UnsafeCell`.
+Of course, mutating something that is borrowed in other places is undefined behavior (UB), yet there is a way of doing so, using an [`UnsafeCell`](https://doc.rust-lang.org/core/cell/struct.UnsafeCell.html).
 As the name implies, you need to use the `unsafe` keyword when using it.

 The usage looks like this: